sudar-coder321/ChatbotForCOVID19/README.md

 # COVID-19 Chatbot

-A chatbot for the new coronavirus (COVID-19) based on frequently asked questions from the WHO.
+A chatbot for COVID-19 based on frequently asked questions from the WHO.

 The WHO provides answers to frequently asked question regarding the coronavirus.
 The implementiation of the chatbot is peformed in Python with a dataset which was gathered from the WHO: https://www.who.int/news-room/q-a-detail/q-a-coronaviruses